 3.1 Learning from Failure

 Failure is often viewed negatively, but it can be a powerful teacher.
 Resilient people see failure as an opportunity to learn and grow.
-They analyze what went wrong and use that knowledge to improve future outcomes.
-An example might be an entrepreneur whose business venture fails.
-Instead of giving up, they study the reasons for the failure, make adjustments, and try again, eventually leading to success.
+They analyze what went wrong and use that knowledge to improve future outcomes, enhancing their inner strength.

 3.2 Developing Coping Strategies

-Effective coping strategies are essential for building resilience.
+Effective coping strategies are essential for building emotional resilience and accessing inner strength.
 These strategies help individuals manage stress and emotions during challenging times.
 Some common coping mechanisms include practicing mindfulness, engaging in physical activity, and seeking social support.
 For instance, after a significant loss, someone might find solace in talking to a trusted friend, practicing deep breathing exercises, or going for regular walks to clear their mind.

 3.3 Strengthening Emotional Boundaries